RustAudio/cpal/README.md

 Currently, supported hosts include:

 - Linux (via ALSA or JACK)
-- Windows (via WASAPI by default, see ASIO instructions below)
+- Windows (via WASAPI by default, ASIO or JACK optionally)
-- macOS (via CoreAudio)
+- macOS (via CoreAudio or JACK)
 - iOS (via CoreAudio)
 - Android (via AAudio)
 - Emscripten
+- WebAssembly (via Web Audio API or Audio Worklet)

-Note that on Linux, the ALSA development files are required.
+Note that on Linux, the ALSA development files are required for building (even when using JACK).
 These are provided as part of the `libasound2-dev` package on Debian and Ubuntu distributions and `alsa-lib-devel` on Fedora.

 ## Compiling for WebAssembly